 The hospital consultant explained that his mother had recently moved in with him as she had become increasingly frail and slightly forgetful.
 She had also been diagnosed with hypertension and had previously been prescribed treatment.
 Unfortunately, she had run out of her medication just before a bank holiday weekend, and as he felt that this was urgent he had written a private prescription.
 At the end of that prescription, however, his mother asked him to continue to prescribe the medication, as she did not wish to contact a GP, and so he had written a second prescription.

-The MDU adviser discussed the GMC guidance in paragraphs 17 to 19 of Prescribing and managing medicines and devices.
+The MDU adviser discussed the GMC guidance in paragraph 67 of Prescribing and managing medicines and devices.
 This explains that wherever possible, doctors must avoid prescribing for anyone with whom they have a close personal relationship.

 The GMC sets more stringent guidelines for controlled medicines, which doctors can only prescribe to someone close to them if there is no-one else available who is able to do so and the treatment is immediately necessary.
 If a doctor does need to prescribe anything for themselves or someone close to them, they must make a clear record of why it was necessary to prescribe and, with the patient's consent, tell the patient's own doctors what happened.